awsdocs/aws-kms-developer-guide/doc_source/create-grant-overview.md

     --grantee-principal arn:aws:iam::111122223333:user/exampleUser \
     --operations Decrypt \
     --retiring-principal arn:aws:iam::111122223333:role/adminRole \
-    --constraints EncryptionContextSubset={Department=IT}
+    --constraints EncryptionContextEquals={Department=IT}
 ```

 The resulting grant looks like the following one\.
-Notice that the permission granted to `exampleUser` is effective only when the `Decrypt` request includes the encryption context pair specified in the grant constraint\.
-To find the grants on a CMK, use the [ListGrants](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListGrants.html) operation\.
+Notice that the permission granted to `exampleUser` is effective only when the `Decrypt` request uses the same encryption context pair specified in the grant constraint\.
+To find the grants on a KMS key, use the [ListGrants](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListGrants.html) operation\.

-To satisfy this constraint, the encryption context in the request for the Decrypt operation must include a `"Department": "IT"` pair\.
-This pair can be the only pair in the encryption context, or it can be one of many pairs\.

 ```
 $ aws kms list-grants --key-id 1234abcd-12ab-34cd-56ef-1234567890ab
 {
     "Grants": [
         {